What we know about the Lakewood Church shooting in Texas

 “Places of worship.
 That’s what they are, and that’s what they will remain in our city,” Chief Finner said at the conference.

-Auhtorites said that they believe it was an isolated incident with no further danger to the public, but there will be increased patrols in and around religious institutions of all faiths in the area.
+Authorites said that they believe the shooting was an isolated incident with no further danger to the public.
+But, there will be increased patrols in and around religious institutions of all faiths in the area over the coming days.

-Chief Finner said that when officers are involved in a shooting, investigations are conducted, and the officers will be placed on administrative duty.
+Chief Finner said that when officers are involved in a shooting, investigations are conducted, and so the two officers will be placed on administrative duty.

 “I want to commend those officers.
 She had a long gun, and it could have been a lot worse,” Mr Finner said.
 “But they stepped up, and they did their job, and I want to thank them for that.”